I

 After checking multiple hotels, somewhere outside Cleveland we decided that AAA is a cult.
 I made a remark we kept laughing about for days.

+Dan - "How much for a double?"
+Clerk - "Do you have AAA?"
 Dan - "No, we are just regular people."

 Finally found a room for about $80 about 14 miles out of the city.
 We slept about 6 hours.

+Ready to attack our day we left that hotel and took off for the Rock Hall of Fame.
 We only wanted to spend a couple hours there and get on the road by 2pm.
 We focused on the punk rock movement, jimi hendrix, hunter s. thompson and the san francisco movement.

 My favorite is always the Phish hot dog.